dfinity/examples/native-apps/unity_android_applink/ii_integration_page/README.md

 ### Deploy the Dapp

-Once you set up the IC developement environment locally and update the example as you want, you can follow the below steps to deploy to the IC mainnet.
+Once you set up the IC development environment locally and update the example as you want, you can follow the below steps to deploy to the IC mainnet.

-1. Enter the `ii_integration_page` directory from command line
+1. Enter the `ii_integration_page` directory from the command line
 2. Run `npm install` to install the npm packages
 3. Run `dfx start --background`
 4. Run `dfx deploy --network=ic --with-cycles=1000000000000`
-   Here we recommend to deploy the dapp to the IC mainnet as it's easier to access it from your Android devices.
+   Here we recommend deploying the dapp to the IC mainnet as it's easier to access it from your Android devices.
 Or you can use the [deployed dapp](https://6x7nu-oaaaa-aaaan-qdaua-cai.icp0.io) instead.